VenenoYan/NoteBook/LeetCode/ZigZag_conversion.md

 ## ZigZag Conversion

- The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)
+ The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)<br>

 ```C
 P   A   H   N